 Academic integrity is taken seriously by the University and by the Department and applies to everyone.
-Sanctions for violations can include, among others, failure of assignment, failure of course or suspension from the University.
-Familiarize yourself with University policy on academic integrity http://academicintegrity.rutgers.edu/policy-on-academic-integrity.
+Sanctions for violations can include, among others, failure of assignment, failure of course or suspension or expulsion from the University.
+Familiarize yourself with University policy on academic integrity http://fas.camden.rutgers.edu/faculty/faculty-resources/academic-integrity-policy/.
 If you have any questions whatsoever, consult the Chair or DGS.